REGISTRATION NOW OPEN FOR 2026

 • When should I use the shear test ?

-• Can I explain the problem to sports medicine ?
+• Can I explain the disorder to sports medicine ?
 A surgeon ?

-• Can I logically narrow down to a small group of diagnoses ?
+• Can I narrow down to a small group of diagnoses ?
 A single one ?

 • What are the best views for ACJ pathology ?